wkxdavid/wkxdavid/README.md

 # An Junior Informatics Major @ University of Washington
 Focusing in Software Engineering and Information Managmenet

-Currently looking to for a internship to gain more experience in the SWE field.
+Currently looking to gain more experience in the SWE field.

 - 🔭 I’m currently taking databases and project management courses while working on WordPlayPen, an universial typography language usable for people around the world.
 - 📫 How to reach me: phamdavid722@gmail.com